 Third-party providers introduce significant security risks into your ecosystem.
 It's estimated that compromised third parties cause almost 60% of data breach events.
 To suppress third-party risks, the complete lifecycle of a vendor relationship needs to be secured, from vetting prospective retailers to audits of long-standing relationships.

-Third-party due diligence is achieved through a combination of risk assessments, security ratings, and attack surface monitoring to achieve the most accurate representation of each third-party's security posture.
+Third-party due diligence is achieved through a combination of risk assessments, security ratings, and security questionnaire automation software to achieve the most accurate representation of each third-party's security posture.

-All three of these functions are conveniently addressed in a single platform by UpGuard, helping organizations meets the visibility, stability, and scalability requirements of an effective supply chain risk mitigation strategy.
+All three of these functions are conveniently addressed in UpGuard's cyber risk remediation software, helping organizations meet the visibility, stability, and scalability requirements of an effective supply chain risk mitigation strategy.

 UpGuard also addresses the critical SCRM requirement of tracking each vendor's compliance efforts against popular cybersecurity regulations.